-TYPE ARRANGEMENTS NOTICE Homes on Campus Verbal permission from the Residence Director subject to evidence of an invitation from host.
+ТҮРЕ ARRANGEMENT NOTICE Homes on Campus Verbal permission from the Residence Director subject to evidence of an invitation from host.
 Leave Book in the Student Residence Reception signed on departure & return.
-Prior to visiting Daylight Hours Leave Book in the Student Residence Reception signed on departure & return.
-Prior to leaving Evening Leave application signed by Residence Director &/ Director of Student Services.
+Prior to visiting Daylight Hours Students will need to get a Day Pass from the Residence Directors.
 Leave Book in the Student Residence Reception signed on departure & return.
-Usually a minimum of 24 hrs notice Overnight Leave application signed by a Course Director/HOD 24 hrs. notice Usually a minimum of 24 hours.
+Prior to leaving Evening Leave application signed by Residence Director $\mathscr{C}/$ Director of Student Services.
+Leave Book in the Student Residence Reception signed on departure \mathscr{C} return.
+Usually a minimum of 24 hours' notice Overnight Leave application signed by a Residence Director & DOSS.
+Leave Book in the Student Residence Reception signed on departure & return.
+Usually a minimum of 24 hours' notice Weekend Passes Leave application signed by Residence Director and DOSS.
+Leave Book in the Student Residence Reception to be signed on departure and return.
+Usually a minimum of 24 hours' notice